 Piazza di Spagna has always been a central and favourite place for tourists from all around the world.
 English lords of XVIII - XIX centuries liked to settle in this place.
 The famous poet Kitts lived here.
 No traveler could skip this place neither in the 17th nor in the 21st century.

-After the Spanish Steps appeared here, they have always been an important landmark of Rome renowned by writers and poets from around the world.
+After the Spanish Steps (Rome) appeared here, they have always been an important landmark of Rome renowned by writers and poets from around the world.
 Many writers mentioned it in their memoirs and novels.
 The Spanish Steps was the place where painting models were gathering in hope to find an artist to work for.
 Right here Diсkens once recognized a man whom he saw in hundreds of paintings of the Royal Academy Catalogue.
 People who lived nearby used the Spanish Steps to go down to “Barcaccia” fountain to fill their pots with the freshest water provided by the best aqueduct of Rome - Acqua Virga.

 Another wave of fame this place acquired after the movie “Rome Holidays” with Audrey Hapburn in 1953.
-It made the Spanish Steps one of the most beloved spots for tourists of all ages.
+It made the Spanish Steps, Rome one of the most beloved spots for tourists of all ages.
 Everyone wants to climb up 135 steps and linger on top overseeing the Eternal City from above.
 Many come here for a shopping tour in one of the oldest and best shopping streets of the city - Via Condotti.
 Others just use this place as a meeting point and then look for a nearby eatery in one of the narrow streets near Piazza di Spagna.
 From here you can move in any direction and easily get to other famous landmarks of Rome, such as the Trevi Fountain, Piazza Venezia, the Roman Forum and the famous Colosseum.